allgreed/kasprowicz.pro/content/posts/one-too-many-time-pad.md

 - ensuring that the running time is linear -> just describe some clever heuristics

 ## Appendix A: On LaTeX in Hugo
 - todo
 - sorry for the Javascript
 - official docs
-- massive PITA in the begging
+- massive PITA in the beggining

 {{< highlight html >}}
 \\( expr \\) <!-- inline expression -->